Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Calibrated Economic Model (RQ1)

 \subsection{First-Principles SSD Modeling}

-We adopt a first-principles model of SSD performance and cost grounded in internal architecture and NAND device characteristics, enabling parametric exploration of how design and device choices shape IOPS and cost.
-As shown in Fig.~\ref{fig:SSDmodel}, an SSD comprises a controller, SSD-internal DRAM for the FTL, and a NAND subsystem.
-The channel command time \(\tau_{\text{CMD}}\) is the bus occupancy per read/write command; in conventional NAND flash with a shared 8-bit command/data bus \(\tau_{\text{CMD}}\!\approx\!1.2\,\mu\text{s}\)~\cite{ONFI-Specs-Page}, while recent NAND flash applies SCA I/O protocol~\cite{SCA} to reduce $\tau_{\text{CMD}}$ to \(100\text{--}200\,\text{ns}\), raising effective bandwidth.
-We model performance from sensing, programming, and command latencies, which dominate sustained service rate.
-Erase latency is omitted because each erase clears multiple megabytes, making its per-access cost negligible in steady state.
-For additional background on SSD and NAND flash, see~\cite{micheloni2013inside, compagnoni2017reviewing}.
+We adopt a first-principles model of SSD performance and cost grounded in NAND device architecture.
+As illustrated in Fig.~\ref{fig:SSDmodel}, an SSD consists of a controller, SSD-internal DRAM for the FTL~(flash translation layer), and a NAND subsystem.
+The channel command time $\tau_{\text{CMD}}$ denotes bus occupancy per command; in conventional NAND with an 8-bit shared command/data bus, $\tau_{\text{CMD}}\!\approx\!1.2\,\mu\text{s}$~\cite{ONFI-Specs-Page}, whereas modern devices employ the SCA I/O protocol to reduce it to 100-200ns~\cite{SCA}, improving effective bandwidth.
+We model performance from sensing, programming, and command latencies, and omit erase operations since each erase clears megabytes of data and contributes negligibly in steady state.
+For broader background on SSD and NAND flash technology, see~\cite{micheloni2013inside, compagnoni2017reviewing}.